kathye/cleaning-data-project/CodeBook.md

 The objective of the course project was to extract a tidy data set from the Human Activity Recognition Using Smartphones Data Set.
-Listed below are the sequenc order, variable name and units for the fields that are extracted from the full data set.
+Listed below are the sequence order, variable name and units for the fields that are extracted from the full data set.

 For a complete description of the original data set and sources, you can visit: